Inflation-protected U.S. bonds have rallied but not everyone buys the story

-NEW YORK, July 21 (Reuters) - A recent rush into inflation-protected U.S. Treasury bonds has sent yields to near historic lows, but not all investors are buying into the story of higher inflation ahead.
+NEW YORK (Reuters) - A recent rush into inflation-protected U.S. Treasury bonds has sent yields to near historic lows, but not all investors are buying into the story of higher inflation ahead.

 Recent polls though indicate the pandemic’s legacy could actually be weak or falling prices.